timofeysie/loranthifolia/README.md

 text-overflow: ellipsis;
 ```

 The only problem with this is it gives us only one one.
 If it will get us to our first release and doesn't look bad, it's in.
-Tick that one off.
+I was about to tick this one off, but on testing a device view, it's just not enough information to be helpful without two lines, so we're not out of the woods yet.

+[This SO question](https://stackoverflow.com/questions/48047524/dynamically-styling-ionic-ion-item-sliding-items-with-ngstyle) is 9 months old.
+I'm thinking now this is a shadow DOM issue, so let's find out what properties are exposed in this Ionic component before settling for less.
+As a bonus we will be able to answer that question on SO and get some brownie points.

+You can only affect things that Ionic has created css variables for within the shadow-root elements.
+But, I can't see any '#shadow-root' tags in the DOM window of Chrome inspector.

+We could always play with the native elements like with the failed preamble expander attempt.
+There is something appealing about playing with the DOM.

+Still, there should be a shadow DOM there in the inspector.
+[This answer](https://forum.ionicframework.com/t/ionic-4-header-background-image/138677/2) points to the problem:
+*The problem why whe can’t use css to style the header anymore is that ionic 4 encapsulates it inside a web component.
+Web components are meant to be uneffected by outside css.*

+*Luckily we can absuse the color variables in “theme/variables.scss” to insert an image into the header.
+Because it’s content is direcly used as value for the css background property it is possible to do something like this:*

+So using the color="medium" on the toolbar let's us set the color of the header.
+The two line descriptions are not centered, but looking better than they were.
+It's time to move on for now and triage these issues for the next sprint.

-Another minor change is that we have to remove any footnotes from the short descriptions.
+One more minor change that took far too long was removing footnotes from the short descriptions.
 Where did that function go?

-Next up, some more css to add the beige theme for the header.
+It was in Conchifolia.
+Tried to move it into Socius but had difficulty removing any Angular from that dated project.
+I couldn't make up my mind on the best way to create the simplest vanilla JavaScript front-end neutral lib.
+Stay tuned.
+This will be needed when we get back to the React, React Native and Stencil implementations of this app.

+The last thing on our list then is the lower case items at the end of the main list.

 ## Manipulating the preamble DOM